TangJicheng123/mlops-assignment/README.md

 https://github.com/lllyasviel/ControlNet

 ## FAQ
-#### 1. Controlnet has a lot of parameters, should I need to add input parameters in the server ?
+#### 1. Controlnet has a lot of parameters, should I need to add input parameters in the server api ?
 No need to add new parameters, you can set the default value directly in the server.

 #### 2. There are many models in ControlNet, and there are also many base models for stable diffusion.
 Which one should I use ?